-Blinded investigational drug supplies, Atrovent HFA, and Ventolin HFA supplies will be provided in boxes as outlined in Table 6-2.
+Blinded investigational drug supplies, and open-label Spiriva, Atrovent HFA, and Ventolin HFA supplies will be provided in boxes as outlined in Table 6-2.
 Box configuration is subject to change as a result of packaging constraints.

 Table 6-2.
 Description of Boxes